Kevin Love: Sixth Man of the Year runner-up and buyout (2021–2023)

 In 2021–22, Love became a reserve for the first time since early in his career.
 Against the Atlanta Hawks on December 31, 2021, he had 35 points on 10-for-18 shooting, including a 7-for-14 on 3-pointers, for his highest-scoring game in over four seasons.
 He was the runner-up for the NBA Sixth Man of the Year Award after averaging 13.6 points, 7.2 rebounds and 2.2 assists.

 On February 18, 2023, Love and the Cavaliers officially agreed to a contract buyout, making him a free agent.
 He averaged 8.5 points, 6.8 rebounds, and 1.9 assists before the buyout with the team.

+After signing with the Miami Heat after the game, Love was the last player from the 2015–16 championship team still on the roster. however, Tristan Thompson, a member of said team, returned to the Cavaliers months later, but re-signed in September 2024.

-Miami Heat (2023–present)
+Miami Heat (2023–2025)

 On February 20, 2023, Love signed with the Miami Heat.
 On February 24, Love made his Heat debut going scoreless and putting up eight rebounds in a 128–99 loss to the Milwaukee Bucks.
+With the Heat, Love reached his fifth NBA Finals in just his fifth playoff run.
+However, the Heat went on to lose the Finals in 5 games to the Denver Nuggets.

+On July 6, 2023, Love re-signed with the Heat on a two-year, $7.9 million contract, with a player option for the second year.
+He made 55 appearances (five starts) for Miami during the 2023–24 NBA season, averaging 8.8 points, 6.1 rebounds, and 2.1 assists.
+On June 30, 2024, Love declined his player option and a week later, he again re-signed with Miami on a two-year, $8 million contract.

+Utah Jazz (2025–present)

+On July 7, 2025, Love was traded to the Utah Jazz in a three-team transaction.
+Utah also acquired Kyle Anderson from the Miami Heat, and a 2nd-round pick from the Los Angeles Clippers.
+Norman Powell was traded from Los Angeles to Miami, and John Collins was traded from Utah to Los Angeles.